hoverkraft-tech/compose-action/README.md

 ### Post hook

 On post hook, the action will run `docker compose down` to clean up the services.

-In [debug mode](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/troubleshooting-workflows/enabling-debug-logging), the logs of the running services are printed before the cleanup.
+Logs of the Docker Compose services are logged using GitHub `core.ts` API before the cleanup.
+The log level can be set using the `services-log-level` input.
+The default is `debug`, which will only print logs if [debug mode](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/troubleshooting-workflows/enabling-debug-logging) is switched on.

 Some extra options can be passed to the `docker compose down` command using the `down-flags` input.